enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 = Overview
 The purpose of this post is to introduce interaction nets to an audience familiar with lambda calculus.
-This post will explain some of the general theory behind interaction nets and a particular instatiation of them with the purpose of normalizing a subset of the lambda calculus.
+This post will explain some of the general theory behind interaction nets and a particular instantiation of them with the purpose of normalizing a subset of the lambda calculus.
 Lastly, we will explain the theoretical and practical benefits of using such a system to normalize lambda calculus terms.